cvdlinden/wiim-httpapi/README.md

 3. ```node .\index.js```
 4. You will find the interactive documentation at <http://localhost:3000/>

+Requirements:

+* Git, in order to clone.
+Although you can download the ZIP file.
+* Nodejs, in order to run this documentation.

 ## Linkplay/WiiM HTTP API sources

 In no particular order: